 Most people have no problems.
 The weight limit for AFF and Tandem jumps is 15 stone and these weights must be in proportion to your overall height.
 You do need to be in good health with average fitness for AFF jumps.
 You do not need to be in excellent health to do a Tandem Jump but certain conditions may effect this so if you are in any doubt then please consult your GP.

 Are there age limits?

-The lower age limit for all types of parachuting in the UK is 16.
+The minimum age for any parachute activity is 16.
+Persons between 16 and 18 years of age will be required to be accompanied by a parent or guardian aged 21 or over to sign consent forms on the day that they book in at the centre.
 There is no upper age limit for Tandem skydiving.
-Currently there is no upper age limit for Tandem Skydiving and as long as you are physically fit and healthy you can self declare by completing BPA medical form 115A.
+Currently there is no upper age limit for Tandem Skydiving and as long as you are physically fit and healthy you can self declare by completing British Skydiving medical form 115A.
 If there is a doubt about fitness or where existing medical conditions require the advice of a doctor then BPA medical form 115B must be used.
 This form, (115B) must be stamped and signed by a doctor and brought to the centre on the day of your jump.

 The final decision as to a person’s suitability rests with the Parachute Instructor.
 If you are over 16, (minimum age), and under 18, you will require parent/guardian permission.
 There is no maximum age for Tandem skydiving however the maximum age for AFF courses is 55 years old.

 We personally recommend the Tandem jump to everybody except those that believe they want to take up the sport of skydiving.
 The reason for this is that a Tandem jump will show you and let you experience free fall without the need for lots of training.
 You will free fall normally from 13,000 feet with the parachute being opened at 5,000 feet.
 You then get to float down the last mile with your instructor to a soft landing.

 How fast will I be falling when in free fall?